Domenick97/DayArray/README.md

 - [x] ToDo List saves to local storage
 - [x] User preferences save to local storage
 - [x] Drag and re-order items within the list
+- [x] Edit ToDo items after they have been created
 - [ ] Mark items as completed
 - [ ] Sort ToDo items
 - [ ] Display the ToDo items by day, type, ect.